demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 ### saas-security-incident-state-update
 ***
-Closes an incident and updates its category.
+Close an incident and update its category.

 #### Base Command